 Whales, or cetaceans, are found in the Arctic and Antarctic.
 Many visit these areas in the spring to feed on the rich sea life, while others stay there year round.

-The baleen whales can be very big, which include the humpback whale.
-The eat plankton, krill and very small fish that they sift through their baleen.
+Baleen whales can be very big, which includes humpback whales.
+They eat plankton, krill and very small fish that they sift through their baleen.
 Each type of whale has a special diet that helps them to feed on the rich food supply of the Arctic and Antarctic.